eddyminer/PythonDiary/Mini Projects/Extract_links_from_website/README.md

 - requests
 - bs4

-requests is used to obtain HTML code from a website while bs4 is used to parse the HTML code.
+requests is used to obtain HTML code from a website while bs4 is used to parse the HTML code. <br />
 After that, URLs are filtered out of the HTML code and printed out.